ollionorg/flow-lineage/stories/properties.md

 <h2 id="node-template">node-template</h2>

-As nodes are represented through templates in lineage, node-template property maps to the template of a node.
+Nodes are represented through templates in lineage, you can define your own node template.
+Node templates are defined on a gloabl lineage level and can be defined on an indiviual node level.

 <table>
 	<thead>